The Busy Professional’s Ultimate Guide to Better Sleep

 Simply lie on your back with your eyes closed and beginning at your feet, concentrate only on contracting and then relaxing different muscle groups.
 Work your way slowly from the soles of your feet to the top of your head.
 You will feel your body sink like a stone into your mattress and before you know it, you’ll be asleep.

-There are many other simple forms of meditation to help you get to sleep from focusing only on your breath, to guided imagery, mindfulness imagery, and even good old-fashioned counting backward.
+There are many other simple forms of meditation to help you get to sleep from focusing only on your breath, guided imagery, mindfulness imagery, and even good old-fashioned counting backward.

-The science of sleep is still in its infancy and the here are dozens more ways to hack your sleep habits, from white noise machines and supplements like Chamomile, Kava Kava, Valerian root and magnesium to more esoteric hacks like EMF isolation, grounding, and gut smashing.
+The science of sleep is still in its infancy and the here are dozens of more ways to hack your sleep habits, from white noise machines and supplements like Chamomile, Melatonin, Kava Kava, Valerian root and magnesium to more esoteric hacks like EMF isolation, grounding, and gut smashing.

 All of these are great, but as with any lifestyle change, take one small change at a time, try it out, and if it helps, keep it.